GermanCodeEngineer/py-pmp-manip/docs/load_create.md

 ### `FRProject.from_file(cls, file_path: str) -> FRProject`

-You can load a project from a .sb3 or .pmp file using FRProject.from_file:
+You can load a project from a .sb3 or .pmp file using `FRProject.from_file`:

 ```python
 from pmp_manip import get_default_config, init_config, FRProject